sahilIT2020/docs-3.0.1/source/integration/google.md

 Google Apps supports SAML.
 This document will explain how to configure Google Apps and the Gluu Server for single sign-on (SSO).

 !!!
 Note
-    It is highly recommended to use Google staging apps setup before Google production migration.
+    It is highly recommended to use Google's staging apps environment before migrating to production.

 ## Configuring Google Apps

 * Login to dashboard.